-The planning case officer will determine if the scheme being referred to the Place Panel will require an online or in-person review.
+The planning case officer will determine if the scheme being referred to the panel will require an online or in-person review.

-Generally, schemes returning to the panel for a second or subsequent review will be invited to a Place Panel meeting held by video conference.
+Generally, schemes returning to the panel for a second or subsequent review will be invited to a meeting held by video conference.

-An additional half hour will be allowed at online Place Panel meetings for a virtual site visit.
+An additional 20 minutes will be allowed at online meetings for a virtual site visit.